danaikorre/dsmanufacturing.github.io/content.md

 ### Week 9: Evaluation

 This lecture covers techniques to assess if a given visualization technique (existing or your own creation) is “successful”.
 Successful is a broad term and refers to both effectiveness and efficiency in which a user or audience are supported in their analysis or understanding of the data.
-The lecture proposes a simple heuristic, Readability, Understandability, Supportiveness_, Truthfulness, Insightfulness and Communication
+The lecture proposes a simple heuristic, Readability, Understandability, Supportiveness, Truthfulness, Insightfulness and Communication

 ### Week 10: Interaction